Otelo Saraiva de Carvalho: Judgment and amnesty on political offences

 For the approval of the amnesty, the parliament justified that "the legal complexity has made extremely difficult its legal solution. (…) with developments that do not presume the possibility of a just solution in reasonable time."
 Relevant to note that amnesty is not equivalent to pardon, as it applies to whom has not been convicted, forgetting eventual committed crimes.

-Outside were the so-called "blood crimes".
+Not covered by the amnesty were the so-called "blood crimes".

 Judgement and acquittal on blood crimes

+He was further trialled for the assassinations, but was acquitted in 2001 and 2003.

-However, the various crimes committed and spread across the various districts are unified in a single process.
-There are more than 150 cases, two of which 10 completed homicides and 7 attempted, to be judged.
+The various crimes committed and spread across the various districts are unified in a single process.
+FP-25 alleged members were accused of 10-14 murders.
+There are more than 150 accusations, two of which 10 completed homicides and 7 attempted, to be judged.
 It is from here that process 396/91 is created, which will bring together the judgment of blood crimes, which took place later and had the sentence handed down on April 6, 2001, and confirmed by the Lisbon Court of Appeal in June 2003.
 By the time of the trial, almost 20 years had passed since some crimes, the repentant were in Brazil or Mozambique and the defendants opted for silence.
-Even so, evidence was produced in relation to the crime of terrorist association, which was not being tried and which had already been amnestied.
-"The judgment detailed the crimes of blood, also listing all the names of the organization's members and leaders, including Otelo Saraiva de Carvalho: